 This rich period drama has more than a touch of romance.
 Directed by John Crowley, it follows young Irish immigrant Eilis Lace (Saoirse Ronan) as she carves out a new life in Brooklyn in the 1950s.

-11. Adam & Paul
+12. Adam & Paul

-Adam & Paul is a dark comedic drama that delves into the grim realities of addiction through the lives of two Dubliners.
+Adam & Paul is a dark Irish comedic drama that delves into the grim realities of addiction through the lives of two Dubliners.

+The film follows a day in the life of two childhood friends bound by their shared addiction.
 The duo fumble through Dublin in a series of misadventures, from waking up in a field with one stuck to a mattress to run-ins with a less-than-welcoming underworld.

 10. The Van